leJulxan/leJulxan/README.md

 ## Hi there 👋
+## My name is Julian and i am currently attending a vocational college in Soest.

 <!--
 **leJulxan/leJulxan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.